The Bankrate promise

 Benefits of a payday loan consolidation

-If you need payday loan help, then a consolidation loan can help you get your finances back on track.
+If you need payday loan help, a consolidation loan can help you get your finances back on track.
 Debt consolidation loans typically offer:

 - Lower fees: Some personal loans come with an origination fee, usually around 1 percent to 5 percent of the loan amount, but you may be able to find a loan without an upfront charge.